Blendify/blender-manual/blender_docs/manual/editors/python_console.rst

 Exercise
 ^^^^^^^^

-After :kbd:`Enter` twice it prints the names of all objects belonging to the Blender scene with name "Scene"::
+After :kbd:`Return` twice it prints the names of all objects belonging to the Blender scene with name "Scene"::

    for obj in bpy.data.scenes['Scene'].objects: print(obj.name)